 Protect yourself from hepatitis C infection by taking the following precautions:

 - Stop using illicit drugs.
 If you use illicit drugs, seek help.
-If you can't stop, don't share needles or other drug paraphernalia.

 - Be cautious about body piercing and tattooing.
 If you choose to undergo piercing or tattooing, look for a reputable shop.
 Ask questions beforehand about how the equipment is cleaned.
 Make sure the employees use sterile needles.
 If employees won't answer your questions, look for another shop.

 - Practice safer sex if you choose to have sex.
 Don't engage in unprotected sex with multiple partners or with any partner whose health status is uncertain.
 Sexual transmission between monogamous couples may occur, but the risk is low.

 - Mandell GL, et al. Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, Pa.: Churchill Livingstone Elsevier; 2010. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-0-443-06839-3..X0001-X--TOP&isbn=978-0-443-06839-3&uniqId=230100505-57.
 Accessed June 14, 2013.